Entity component system: Characteristics

 A system is a process that acts on all entities with the desired components.
-For example, a physics system may query for entities having mass, velocity and position components, and iterate over the results doing physics calculations on the set of components for each entity.
+For example, a physics system may query for entities having mass, velocity and position components, iterate over the results, and do physics calculations for each entity using the set of components.

 The behavior of an entity can be changed at runtime by systems that add, remove or modify components.
 This eliminates the ambiguity problems of deep and wide inheritance hierarchies often found in object-oriented programming techniques that are difficult to understand, maintain, and extend.
 Common ECS approaches are highly compatible with, and are often combined with, data-oriented design techniques.
 Data for all instances of a component are contiguously stored together in physical memory, enabling efficient memory access for systems that operate over many entities.

 History

-In 1963, Ivan Sutherland's Sketchpad stored the visual elements of a drawing using an early form of an ECS: instead of encapsulating points in the different line, circle etc. objects, points were stored in a ring buffer, and visual elements were only referencing them.
+In 1963, Ivan Sutherland's Sketchpad stored the visual elements of a drawing using an early form of an ECS.
+Instead of encapsulating points in different objects (e.g. lines, circles, rectangles) points were stored in a ring buffer, and visual elements were only referencing them.
 When moving a point, this allowed updating all the shapes and constraints using it.

 In 1998, Thief: The Dark Project pioneered an ECS.
 The engine was later used for its sequel, as well as System Shock 2.

 In 2002, Scott Bilas of Gas Powered Games (Dungeon Siege) gave a seminal talk on ECS.
 This inspired numerous later well-known implementations.

 In early January 2007, Mick West who worked on the Tony Hawk series, shared his experiences on the process of ECS adoption at Neversoft.

 Also in 2007, the team working on Operation Flashpoint: Dragon Rising experimented with ECS designs, including those inspired by Bilas/Dungeon Siege, and Adam Martin later wrote a detailed account of ECS design, including definitions of core terminology and concepts.
 In particular, Martin's work popularized the ideas of systems as a first-class element, entities as identifiers, components as raw data, and code stored in systems, not in components or entities.

 In 2015, Apple Inc. introduced GameplayKit, an API framework for iOS, macOS and tvOS game development that includes an implementation of ECS.

 In October 2018 the company Unity released its megacity demo that utilized a tech stack built on an ECS.
-Unity's ECS runs on a powerful optimised architecture known as DOTS, which "empowers creators to scale processing in a highly performant manner".
+Unity's ECS runs on a powerful optimized architecture known as DOTS, which "empowers creators to scale processing in a highly performant manner".

 Variations

-The data layout of different ECSes can differ as well as can the definition of components, how they relate to entities, and how systems access entities' components.
+The data layout of different ECS's can differ as well as the definition of components, how they relate to entities, and how systems access entities' components.